GabyGold67/FourBitLedDigitalTube/README.md

 true: If the display is set to blink.
 false: If the display is set not to blink.
 ### Use example:
-myLedDisp.**isBlinking**();
+**`myLedDisp.isBlinking();`**

 ---
 ### **getInstanceNbr**();
 ### Description:
 Returns an unsigned short integer value indicating the instantition number it was given to the object.
-Each time the class is instantiated the created object receives a serial instantiation number that can be used in order to identify each object.
+Each time the class is instantiated the created object receives a serial instantiation number that can be used in order to identify each object in case of need.
 ### Return value:
 The unsigned short number indicating the identificacion Instance Number.
 ### Use example:
-myLedDisp.**getInstanceNbr**();
+**`myLedDisp.getInstanceNbr();`**

 ---
-### **getMinBlinkRate**();
+### **getMaxBlinkRate**();
 ### Description:
-Returns the minimum time the display can be configured to blink.
+Returns the maximum time the display can be configured to blink, helps keeping the BlinkRate setters inside the accepted range.
 ### Return value:
-unsigned long integer: The minimum time, in milliseconds, the display can be set to blink.
-This value is the minimum to set as the turned-on or the turned-off stage of the blinking process started by a **.blink()** method.
+unsigned long integer: The maximum time, in milliseconds, the display can be set to blink.
+This value is the maximum to set as the turned-on or the turned-off stage of the blinking process started by a **`.blink()`** method.
 ### Use example:
-myLedDisp.**getMinBlinkRate**();
+**`myLedDisp.getMaxBlinkRate();`**

 ---
-### **getMaxBlinkRate**();
+### **getMinBlinkRate**();
 ### Description:
-Returns the maximum time the display can be configured to blink.
+Returns the minimum time the display can be configured to blink, helps keeping the BlinkRate setters inside the accepted range.
 ### Return value:
-unsigned long integer: The maximum time, in milliseconds, the display can be set to blink.
-This value is the maximum to set as the turned-on or the turned-off stage of the blinking process started by a **.blink()** method.
+unsigned long integer: The minimum time, in milliseconds, the display can be set to blink.
+This value is the minimum to set as the turned-on or the turned-off stage of the blinking process started by a **`.blink()`** method.
 ### Use example:
-myLedDisp.**getMaxBlinkRate**();
+**`myLedDisp.getMinBlinkRate();`**